 Who is eligible for License Fees and Ad Valorem Taxes exemption for Motor Vehicles Paid for By U.S. Department of Veterans Affairs (VA) Grants?
 Any disabled Veteran of WWII or of any hostilities in which the United States was, is, or shall be engaged against any foreign state who owns such a vehicle paid all or partly from VA funds.

 Alabama National Guard Education Assistance Program: The Alabama National Guard Education Assistance Program (ANGEAP) provides tuition assistance to eligible National Guard Service members.

-There was an increase, effective for the Fall semester 2017, from the 2016-2017, $2,000.00 annual award amount to the 2017-18 award amount which is $5,080.00 per semester.
+There was an increase, effective for the Fall semester 2017, from the 2016-2017, $2,000.00 annual award which is $5,080.00 per semester.
 Only 10% of the yearly appropriated funds are designated for Graduate reimbursements.

 ANGEAP will cover only the remaining balance of tuition and fees that are not otherwise covered by any VA benefits received by the student.

 Award amount per semester (Fall, Spring, Summer) not to exceed the average cost of tuition per semester of a state-supported Alabama four-year institution.
 This award amount will be determined annually by July 31st by the Alabama Commission on Higher Education based upon institutional tuition increases and the annual program appropriation each year.